Donaldson-Thomas invariants of local elliptic surfaces via the topological vertex: Introduction

-We expect that the method of computation that we introduce in this paper should apply to other elliptically fibered geometries.
-Indeed, it has already found applications to the calculation of DT generating functions on $K3 \times E$, where $E$ is an elliptic curve \cite{Bryan-K3xE}, and to abelian threefolds \cite{BOPY}.
-Even though the geometry under consideration is not toric, we combine $\CC^*$-localization, motivic methods, formal methods, and $(\CC^{*})^{3}$-localization to end up with expressions that only depend on the topological vertex $\sfV_{\lambda\mu\nu}$, and the topological Euler characteristics $e(B)$, and $e(S)$.
-The outline of our method is as follows: \begin{itemize} \item The $\CC^{*}$-action on $X$ induces an action on $\Hilb (X)$ whose Euler characteristic localizes to the $\CC^{*}$-fixed locus.
-In Section~\ref{sec: reduction to thickened comb curves} we show that any $\CC^{*}$-invariant subscheme has a maximal Cohen-Macaulay subscheme which is a curve of a special form which we call a partition thickened comb curve (Definition~\ref{defn: partition thickened comb curve}).
-This curve is determined by data consisting of points $x_{i}\in B$ labelled by integer partitions $\lambda^{(i)}$.
-This gives rise to a constructible morphism $\rho$ to $\Sym B$ taking the value $\sum_{i} |\lambda^{(i)}|x_{i}$ on such a curve (see Theorem~\ref{thm: C* invariant curves are partition thickened comb curves with embedded points}). \item In Section~\ref{sec: pushforward to sym prod}, we push forward the Euler characteristic measure to $\Sym B$ via the map $\rho$.
-We show that $\rho_{*}(1)$, the push-forward measure, has nice multiplicative properties which allows us to compute the weighted Euler characteristic over $\Sym B$ using a general result about symmetric products (Lemma~\ref{lem: formula for euler char of sym products}). \item To compute the push-forward measure $\rho_{*}(1)$ explicitly, we must compute the Euler characteristics of the fibers of $\rho$.
+\item In Section~\ref{sec: pushforward to sym prod}, we push forward the Euler characteristic measure to $\Sym B$ via the map $\rho$.
+We show that $\rho_{*}(1)$, the push-forward measure, has nice multiplicative properties that allow us to compute the weighted Euler characteristic over $\Sym B$ using a general result about symmetric products (Lemma~\ref{lem: formula for euler char of sym products}). \item To compute the push-forward measure $\rho_{*}(1)$ explicitly, we must compute the Euler characteristics of the fibers of $\rho$.
 These fibers are strata in the Hilbert scheme parameterizing subschemes whose maximal Cohen-Macaulay subscheme is a fixed partition thickened comb curve $C$.
-The moduli of this stratum come solely from the ways that embedded points and zero dimensional components can be added to $C$.
-We write this stratum as a product of ``local'' Hilbert schemes using an fpqc cover of $X$ which includes the formal neighborhoods of the nodal points of $C_{\red}$, the formal neighborhoods of the components of $C_{\red}$ (minus the nodes), and the complement of $C$.
-This is done in Section~\ref{sec: restriction to formal nghds}. \item After further push-forwards to further symmetric products, we reduce our expression for $\rho_{*}(1)$ (and hence our expression for $\DThat (X)$) to an expression only involving the Euler characteristics of the local Hilbert schemes of formal neighborhoods of points.
-Since these formal neighborhoods are isomorphic to $\hat{\CC}^{3}_{0}=\Spec \CC [[r,s,t]]$, they admit a $T=\left(\CC^{*} \right)^{3}$-action. $T$-localization then allows us to write these Euler characteristics in terms of the topological vertex (see Section~\ref{sec: reduction to the vertex}). \item Finally, using the trace formulas for the topological vertex proved in \cite{Bryan-Kool-Young}, we write our expression for $\DThat (X)$ as the closed product formula given in Theorem~\ref{thm: main thm -- formulas for DT and DTfiber}. \end{itemize}
+Here it is useful to switch from Hilbert schemes with fixed $C$ to Quot schemes of its ideal sheaf $I_C$.
+We introduce a further stratification of these Quot schemes by specifying the set theoretic support of the quotients.
+This allows us to write these Quot schemes as products (in $K$-theory) of Quot schemes of $I_C$ where the quotient is supported \emph{only} on one of the nodes of $C_{\red}$, or only on one of the components of $C_{\red}$ (minus the nodes), or only on the complement of $C$.
+The Quot scheme of quotients supported at a node of $C_{\red}$ can be expressed (in $K$-theory) as a Quot scheme of a partition thickened comb curve (determined by $C$) on $\CC^3$.
+Similarly, after further push-forwards to further symmetric products, we express the Euler characteristics of all other Quot schemes in terms of Euler characteristics of Quot schemes on $\CC^3$ as well (see Section~\ref{sec: restriction to formal nghds}). \item The Quot schemes of $\CC^3$ of the previous step all carry a natural $T=\left(\CC^{*} \right)^{3}$-action. $T$-localization then allows us to write their Euler characteristics in terms of the topological vertex (see Section~\ref{sec: reduction to the vertex}). \item Finally, using the trace formulas for the topological vertex proved in \cite{Bryan-Kool-Young}, we write our expression for $\DThat (X)$ as the closed product formula given in Theorem~\ref{thm: main thm -- formulas for DT and DTfiber}. \end{itemize}

 Our proof of Theorem~\ref{thm: DT(X) assuming the Behrend function conjecture} requires Theorem~\ref{thm: Ext computation}, an involved computation of $\Ext^{1}_{0}(I_{C},I_{C})$ for partition thickened comb curves $C$.
 The proof of Theorem~\ref{thm: Ext computation} occupies most of Section~\ref{sec: smoothness and deformations} and while technical in nature, the method we introduce (again a mixture of formally local toric methods and global geometry) may be of independent interest to the experts.